jflynn129/M18QxAzureIoT/README.md

 |LED-BLINK-MAGENTA  |turns the boards LED to Magenta, blinking|
 |LED-OFF |turns off the boards LED|

+To moniotor and send messages, you can use the mon.sh and send.sh scripst that are included.
+You must provide your azure account information and device name within the scripts and you must have the Azure CLI installed (see https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) and also iothub extensions (see https://docs.microsoft.com/en-us/cli/azure/iot/hub?view=azure-cli-latest).
 The remainder of the README.md discusses building and running azIoTClient and assumes you are using  a PC that has Ubuntu Linux installed and running (*other operating systems, e.g., Windows, are not covered here*).

 ## Prepare the development environment
 Prepare the development environment by installing ADB and the compiler/tools.
 Except for ADB, all necessary tools are available from  **http://github.com/Avnet/AvnetWNCSDK**